porpita1342/Bacterial-Flagellar-Motors-Detection/README.md

 Therefore, we will be using Huggingface's Accelerate library to achieve this.

-As for the loss function, we will mainly refer to the one used in the Kaggle competition since it is quite well rounded.
+As for the evaluation metric, we will mainly refer to the one used in the Kaggle competition since it is quite well rounded.
 (https://www.kaggle.com/competitions/byu-locating-bacterial-flagellar-motors-2025/overview/evaluation)